 Q: What are the best ways to organize apps in Windows 11 Pro?

-Q: How can I remove unused apps and programs to save space?
+Q: How can I remove unused apps and program’s to save space?